gmedina-de/Fluentness/README.md

 or directly from your favourite IDE.
 I personally recommend you IntelliJ IDEA Community Edition.

+## Technologies
+This project is based on these technologies:
+- Java 8, specifically OpenJDK
+- Maven
+- JUnit
+- EclipseLink (JPA)
+- Sun HttpServer
+- Much love

+## Contributing
+Feel free to open issues directly on GitHub.
+Pull requests are also welcome.
+Please take the license limitations into account when using or modifying this project.

 ## License
 Fluentness is released under version 2.0 of the [Apache License](https://www.apache.org/licenses/LICENSE-2.0).